OpenCPN/OpenCPN/flatpak/README.md

      $ sudo flatpak remote-add --if-not-exists flathub \
            https://dl.flathub.org/repo/flathub.flatpakrepo
-     $ sudo flatpak install flathub org.freedesktop.Platform//1.6
+     $ sudo flatpak install flathub org.freedesktop.Platform//18.08
-     $ sudo flatpak install flathub org.freedesktop.Sdk//1.6
+     $ sudo flatpak install flathub org.freedesktop.Sdk//18.08

 Review the org.opencpn.OpenCPN.yaml manifest file.
-In the very end are the definitions for the opencpn source; normally, it should just be to update the tag to make a new build.
+In the very end are the definitions for the opencpn source; the current setup is to build the tip of the plug-mgr branch.
+Review and update as rquired.
 Then build the packages in *opencpn/* and *base*

     $ BRANCH=stable make build